ny-collins/curiosity-pwa/docs/user-guide.md

 # User Guide

 Welcome to Curiosity, your personal knowledge management companion!
-This guide will help you get started with all the features and make the most of your journaling experience.
+This guide will help you get started with all the features and make the most of your jotting experience.

 ## Getting Started